-It is a collaboration among more than 50 scholars worldwide which is co-hosted by the Department of Political Science at the University of Gothenburg, Sweden; and the Kellogg Institute at the University of Notre Dame, USA.
-With four Principal Investigators (PIs), fifteen Project Managers (PMs) with special responsibility for issue areas, more than thirty Regional Managers (RMs), 170 Country Coordinators (CCs), Research Assistants, and 2,800 Country Experts (CEs), the V-Dem project is one of the largest social science data collection projects focusing on research.
+With six Principal Investigators (PIs), seventeen Project Managers (PMs) with special responsibility for issue areas, more than thirty Regional Managers (RMs), 170 Country Coordinators (CCs), Research Assistants, and 3,000 Country Experts (CEs), the V-Dem project is one of the largest social science data collection projects focusing on research.

 Brief information about V-Dem can be found here: Varieties of Democracy Brief.

 V-Dem is one of the largest-ever social science data collection efforts with a database containing over 18 million data points.
 Since April 2017, the dataset covers 177 countries from 1900 to 2016 with annual updates to follow.
 V-Dem is the recipient of the Lijphart/Przeworski/Verba Dataset Award 2016.